 End of life issues, palliative care, and complementary therapies.
 Physical, psychological, social, and spiritual concerns of patients and families as they relate to pain and comfort care, and end-of-life decisions.
-Prerequisite(s); if any: PHI 107 or PHI 108, except for RN to BS program.

 NUR 471 - Advanced Medical/ Surgical Nursing (2 to 3)